tlfvincent/tlfvincent.github.com/_posts/2017-10-08-nlf-running-back-deep-dive.md

 ### 4. When are running backs used?
 Another statement that is also commonly reported is that running backs are primarily used in early downs.
 To verify whether this is generall true, we can compute the total amount of runs that each player made across different downs, and go even further by breaking this down by quarter too.
 The code chunk below counts the number of runs that each rushing back made during pairs of downs and quarters.

-{% highlight R %}
+{% highlight python %}
 # Compare when rushers are used
 usage_stats <- pbp_2016 %>% filter(!is.na(down) & Rusher %in% rush_cnt$Rusher & qtr!=5) %>%
                              group_by(Rusher, down, qtr) %>%
                              summarise(cnt = n()) %>%
                              mutate(qtr_down = paste("Q", qtr, "- Down: ", down, sep=""))
 {% endhighlight %}

 We can then leverage the `d3heatmap` to quickly generate a simple heatmap of how often running backs are used during specific downs and quarters.

-{% highlight R %}
+{% highlight  %}
 library(d3heatmap)

 # pivot dataframe
 usage <- usage_stats %>% dcast(Rusher ~ qtr_down, value.var = "cnt")

 # clean data
 row.names(usage) <- usage$Rusher
 usage <- usage %>% select(-Rusher)
 usage[is.na(usage)] <- 0

 # normalize data
 usage_norm <- t(apply(usage, 1, function(x) x/sum(x)))

-# Plot heatmap of proportions of rushes by different field locations and gaps
+# plot heatmap of proportions of rushes by different field locations and gaps
 p <- d3heatmap(usage_norm,
                colors="Blues",
                Colv=FALSE,